SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/ble/hid_on_gatt/readme.md

 ![EFR Radio Boards](resources/readme/image77a.png)

+  - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/ble/hid_on_gatt/projects/hid_on_gatt-brd2204a-gg11.slsproj`

-### 3.4 Bare Metal Support
+### 3.4 Bare Metal/RTOS Support

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity Studio) are provided with bare metal configuration.

 ## 4. Application Configuration Parameters